Translated using DeepL

 Specialization - Natural Language Processing

-1. Natural language processing: corpora, language models.
+1. Natural language processing: corpora, their markup.
 Automatic morphological and syntactic analysis.
-Semantic analysis of sentences.
 Text classification, information extraction.
 Sentiment analysis, named entity recognition.
 Recurrent neural networks for language modeling, sequence processing, transformers.
 Question answering, machine translation.
-(PA153, IA161, PA154)
+(PA153, IA161)

 3. Computational logic: Complexity and quantifiability of the satisfiability problem.
 Resolution method in propositional and predicate logic.
 Prolog language, relational algebra and Datalog.
 Tableau proofs in propositional, predicate and modal logic.
 Natural deduction.
 Inductive inference in propositional and predicate logic.
 Bisimulation and temporal logics.
 (IA008)

-4. Probability in computer science: discrete and continuous probability space.
-Random variable and its applications.
-Mean, variance.
-Random processes, Markov chains.
-Information theory (entropy, mutual information), coding theory (Huffman coding, error channel capacity).
+4. Probability in computer science: definition of probability space.
+Random variable, definition and use, Markov and Chebyshev inequalities.
+Random processes, Markov chains (DTMC and CTMC), invariant distributions, ergodic theorem for DTMC.
+Information theory (entropy, mutual information), coding theory (Kraft and McMillan theorem, Huffman coding, error channel capacity theorem).